hmrguez/nautilus/README.md

 ## Contribution
 If you would like to contribute to Nautilus, please submit a pull request with your changes.
 We welcome contributions from anyone, regardless of their level of experience with C or Unix shells.

+## License
+The project currently doesn't have a license so feel free to use it as you like !!